 - verify a candidate's identity.
 This includes demonstrating an awareness for the potential for individuals changing their name.
 Best practice is checking the name on their birth certificate, where this is available; - obtain (via the applicant) an enhanced DBS check (including children's barred list information, for those who will be engaging in regulated activity with children).
-When using the DBS update service we will ensure that the school obtains the original, physical certificate; - obtain a separate children's barred list check if an individual will start work in

-- regulated activity with children before the DBS certificate is available; - verify the candidate's mental and physical fitness to carry out their work responsibilities using the Home Office guidance or by obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that there are not sanctions against them; - verify the person's right to work in the UK, including EU nationals; - If the person has lived or worked outside the UK, make any further checks the school or college consider appropriate; - verify professional qualifications, as appropriate; and - ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order. - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the Secretary of State. - We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+When using the DBS update service we will ensure that the school obtains the original, physical certificate; - obtain a separate children's barred list check if an individual will start work in regulated activity with children before the DBS certificate is available; - verify the candidate's mental and physical fitness to carry out their work responsibilities using the Home Office guidance or by obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that there are not sanctions against them; - verify the person's right to work in the UK, including EU nationals; - If the person has lived or worked outside the UK, make any further checks the school or college consider appropriate; - verify professional qualifications, as appropriate; and - ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order. - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the Secretary of State. - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
+These could include, where available:

+- For all staff, including teaching positions: criminal records checks for overseas applicants. - For teaching positions: obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that they have not imposed any sanctions or restrictions on that person, and/or are aware of any reason why that person may be unsuitable to teach.

+We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Where we take a decision that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment on the individual's personnel file.
 This will include our evaluation of any risks and control measures put in place, and any advice sought.